segmentio/segment-docs/src/connections/sources/catalog/libraries/website/javascript/index.md

 ## Add destinations from npm

-Bundle the destinations you want loaded from [npm](https://www.npmjs.com/package/@segment/analytics-next){:target="_blank"} instead of having them loaded from CDN.
+Bundle the destinations you want loaded from [npm](https://www.npmjs.com/package/@segment/analytics-next){:target="_blank"} instead of having them loaded from a remote CDN.
 This enables you to have fewer network requests when adding destinations.

 * To add actions-based destinations from npm: